 Additionally, this category encompasses the total amount of money that you will pay over the life of the loan once interest and fees are taken into account.
 It is here where the details of your credit score can have a major impact on your loan.
 For example, if your interest rate changes by even one percentage point, it could mean the difference of thousands to even tens of thousands of dollars owed over the life of your loan.

 As you know, the lower your credit score is, the higher your interest rate is likely to be.
 This is part of why it is so crucial to take the steps necessary to increase your credit score.
-Learn how to increase your credit score.
+In addition to your personal credit score, it's also useful to know how to build business credit.

 3. The Terms of the Loan Repayment